Generic name: ciprofloxacin otic [ SIP-roe-FLOX-a-sin-OH-tik ]

 Warm the container by holding it in your hands for at least 1 minute.
-Using ciprofloxacin otic that is cold may cause dizziness when you place the medicine into your ear.
+Using Otiprio that is cold may cause dizziness when you place the medicine into your ear.

 Lie down or tilt your head with your ear facing upward.
 Open the ear canal by gently pulling your ear back, or pulling downward on the earlobe when giving this medicine to a child.